suman2-3/Human-Like-LinkedIn-Automation-System/README.md

 ⚠️ Critical Disclaimer

--Educational & Technical Evaluation Purpose Only
+- Educational & Technical Evaluation Purpose Only
--This project is created strictly for educational and technical assessment -It demonstrates automation concepts in a controlled environment -Automated interaction with LinkedIn may violate LinkedIn’s Terms of Service -This code must not be used in production environments
+- This project is created strictly for educational and technical assessment
+- It demonstrates automation concepts in a controlled environment
+- Automated interaction with LinkedIn may violate LinkedIn’s Terms of Service
+- This code must not be used in production environments

 🎯 Project Objective

--The primary objective of this assignment is to demonstrate:
+- The primary objective of this assignment is to demonstrate:
--Advanced browser automation using Go
+- Advanced browser automation using Go
--Human-like behavior simulation to reduce automation signatures -Clean and maintainable modular architecture -Awareness and handling of bot-detection mechanisms -Secure configuration and credential management
+- Human-like behavior simulation to reduce automation signatures
+- Clean and maintainable modular architecture
+- Awareness and handling of bot-detection mechanisms
+- Secure configuration and credential management
--This project evaluates both technical correctness and engineering quality.
+-T his project evaluates both technical correctness and engineering quality.

 🧩 Project Architecture